Eastern Namibia - a savannah with acacias and wild animals

 Divundu – Safari and Sunset Cruise

-We start the day with an exhilarating morning safari in Buffalo Core National Park, located near Divundu.
-This park, part of the Caprivi area, is a true haven for wildlife.
-The morning offers us unique opportunities to observe rare and impressive animals such as red lechwe antelopes, water buffalo, hippos, and elephants, as well as numerous bird species.
-We revel in the tranquility and wild beauty of the park as we move through the savannah and explore the waterholes where animals gather to refresh.
+We begin the day with an exhilarating morning safari in Buffalo Core National Park, located near Divundu.
+This park, part of the Caprivi Strip, is a true haven for wildlife.
+The morning gifts us with unique opportunities to spot rare and impressive animals like red lechwe antelope, water buffalo, hippos, and elephants, along with numerous bird species.
+We revel in the tranquillity and wild beauty of the park as we move through the savannah and explore the waterholes where animals gather for refreshment.

-The afternoon is for relaxation at White Sands Lodge – the perfect spot to unwind after the morning safari.
-In the late afternoon, we set off again on a cruise along the Okavango River, this time in the magical light of sunset.
-The sight of elephants slowly crossing the water and hippos diving and resurfacing in the river adds to the unique atmosphere of the evening.
+The afternoon is for relaxation at White Sands Lodge – the perfect place to unwind after the morning safari.
+In the late afternoon, we set off again on a cruise along the Okavango River, this time in the magical light of the sunset.
+The sight of elephants slowly crossing the water and hippos bobbing in the river contributes to the evening's unmatched atmosphere.

-We return to the lodge for dinner and a peaceful end to a day filled with emotions and close encounters with Africa's wild world.
+We return to the lodge for dinner and a peaceful conclusion to a day filled with emotions and close encounters with Africa’s wild world.

 Day 9